Second-order properties and central limit theorems for geometric functionals of Boolean models: Introduction

 Our second main aim is to prove univariate and multivariate central limit theorems for geometric functionals of $Z\cap W$.
-Under the same second moment assumptions as for the existence of the asymptotic covariances, we prove that convergence in distribution takes place.
-In the univariate case we do not need to assume that the functional on the convex ring is translation invariant.
+Under the same second moment assumptions as for the existence of the asymptotic covariances, we prove convergence in distribution.
 We also obtain rates of convergence under slightly stronger moment assumptions.
-For the multivariate central limit theorem we provide an argument that the rate is optimal.
+For the multivariate central limit theorem, we argue that the rate is optimal.
 Following common belief, we guess that our convergence rate $V_d(W)^{-1/2}$ for the univariate case is optimal as well.
-In the proofs we use the Malliavin-Stein method for Poisson functionals that was recently developed in \cite{Peccatietal2010,PeccatiZheng2010}.
-In a sense this method builds on the Fock space representation and the closely related Wiener-It\^o chaos expansion of Poisson functionals.
+In the univariate case, we do not need to assume that the functional on the convex ring is translation invariant.
+In the proofs, we use the Malliavin--Stein method for Poisson functionals that was recently developed in \cite{Peccatietal2010,PeccatiZheng2010}.
+In a sense, this method builds on the Fock space representation and the closely related Wiener--It\^o chaos expansion of Poisson functionals.
 The main obstacle to the application of these results is the fact that, as a rule, geometric functionals of $Z$ admit an infinite chaos expansion.
-We can resolve this by bounding the kernels of the chaos expansion in a monotone way.
+We can resolve this by bounding the kernels of the chaos expansion by monotone functionals.

-It is conceivable that the central limit theorem can also be derived with the techniques in \cite{HM99}, namely by approximation with $m$-dependent random fields using a truncation argument.
-But such an approach would neither yield much information on the asymptotic covariance structure nor rates of convergence.
-Stabilization is another common approach to central limit theorems in stochastic geometry; see e.g.\ \cite{BaYuk05,Penrose07}.
+In the case of bounded grains, it is likely that the central limit theorem and the convergence of covariances can be derived with the theory of $m$-dependent random fields, perhaps even with rates of convergence.
+From there, one might proceed to the general case using a truncation argument as in \cite{Heinrich1993,HeiSp13}.
+But such an approach would neither yield much information on the asymptotic covariance structure nor rates of convergence in the general case.
+Stabilization is another common approach to central limit theorems in stochastic geometry.
+We refer here to \cite{BaYuk05,Penrose07,PenroseYukich2005}, where the first two references deal in particular with volume and surface area of the Boolean model without discussing rates of convergence.
 It is unclear whether the intrinsic volumes (other than volume or surface area) stabilize for Boolean models with unbounded grains.
+But even if they do, the quantitative bounds for the normal approximation derived by stabilization in \cite{PenroseYukich2005} suggest that the rates would probably be suboptimal.
 Moreover, in our setting we would need to control boundary effects.